Independent Living Sudbury Manitoulin

-The Independent Living of Sudbury Manitoulin (ILSM) provides those with disabilities the tools to succeed and achieve independence in their lives.
-Our non-profit organization offers programs and activities that are available to the members, essentially to provide them with information, awareness and education.
-ILSM is a place for members to spend time together, and learn new skills.
-Whether the members are working on computers, knitting, watching TV or supporting one another, our center provides them with all the resources they need.
+Independent Living Resource Centre Corp of Sudbury Manitoulin (ILSM) provides those with disabilities the tools to succeed and achieve independence in their daily lives.
+Our non-profit organization offers programs and activities that are available to the members, essentially to provide them with information, awareness, and education.
+ILSM is a place for members to spend time together and learn new skills.

-ILSM runs effectively because of the dedication of our over 300 members and the active role they take in determining our services and programs.
-Since our founding, we have been able to increase our funding to approximately $500,000.
-We now have a full-time staff and an elected board of directors of ten committed community leaders.
+ILSM runs effectively because of the dedication of the hundreds of members who take an active role in determining our services and programs.
 Our priority is our membership.
 We regularly meet with our members to help determine policy and programming for the center, we are always seeking innovative new ideas to apply in Greater Sudbury.
-As we expand, a major focus for ILSM will be in accessing increased funding.
-Past community funding initiatives such as raffles and bingo provided us with modest operating revenue, but as the center grows and as our programs and services expand, our need for sustained funding is increasing.
-In the coming months, we will be seeking further grant funding from both the public and private sectors.
+As we expand, a major focus for ILSM will be developing an accessible housing project, reflecting our commitment to creating inclusive living spaces that meet the needs of our diverse community.

 The Independent Living movement is founded on the right of people with disabilities to live with dignity in their chosen community, participate in all aspects of their life and control and make decisions about their own life.